Skip to main content

 }

 If you see pong: true, your key is valid and the API is reachable.
-Next, try POST /tasks/ to run a browser automation task.
+Next, create or inspect a persistent agent with the Agent API, or connect an MCP client with Remote MCP.